mirai364/scharfrichter/README.md

 ### S3PConverter
 Change s3p to wav files.
-Some songs need to be corrected because they contain noise.

 ### PopnToBMS (w/ Usaneko+)
 Should be nearly complete unless new compression methods pop up.